Frequently Asked Questions

 FAQ

-We start with an initial meeting so we can provide an overview of our standard process, meet key staff, and collect all the documents we need to get started.
+We use a collaborative process that relies on communication, trust, and rapport.
+Once you sign a contract with us, you receive a new client guide and a grant document checklist.
+We assign a consultant who will be your dedicated point of contact and lead on your scope of work, and schedule a kickoff meeting.
+We start with the kickoff meeting so we can provide an overview of our standard process, meet key staff, and collect all the documents we need to get started.
 Our scope of work depends on your contract.
 Please see our Grant Services page for more information.

 We prioritize regular communication throughout the contract period.
 In general, we recommend having regular calls or meetings (we have found weekly calls and monthly or quarterly meetings most useful).
 We are generally very flexible to accommodate clients’ needs, preferences, and capacity.
 Please contact us to talk more about your organization’s needs.

-We work with nonprofits and we can also serve some government offices, such as Victim Witness Assistance Programs, Community Service Boards, and health departments.
+We work with clients who share our values and align with our specialties.
+We work with many entities, primarily nonprofits, and we can also serve aligned for-profit businesses and government offices, such as Victim Witness Assistance Programs, Community Service Boards, and health departments.

 To ensure our work together has the most impact, we look at both the current infrastructure and capacity your organization has to reach the goals identified for our contract.
-If you are seeking grant consulting services, please be aware that we require clients to have at least two years of operating experience and supporting data, an audit, an operating budget, and an engaged board of directors.
+If you are seeking grant consulting services, please be aware that we require clients to have at least two years of operating experience and supporting data, an audit, an operating budget of at least $300,000 (although we are most successful with organizations that have budgets of $500,000 or more), and an engaged board of directors.
+Nonprofits must have an IRS 501(c)(3) or (c)(4) letter or a written and signed fiscal sponsorship agreement.

-We do not provide grant services to for-profits/businesses, law enforcement, prosecutors, courts, or incarceration facilities.
+We do not provide grant services to law enforcement or incarceration facilities.

 We are most successful with clients who have active boards that engage in making introductions to funders.
-EDs and Development Directors who are active and enthusiastic about contacting funders (and being persistent) are also more successful.
+Executive Directors and Development Directors who are active and enthusiastic about contacting funders (and being persistent) are also more successful.

 Yes and no. There are outliers on either side.
 Our clients received 145 awards in 2022 totaling $30,209,873, ranging from $500 to $9.75M.
 The median award was $25,000 and the average award was $208,344.